Netajam/Youtube-Video-Transcript-And-Audio-Fetcher/README.md

    - On macOS and Linux: `source venv/bin/activate`
 5. Install the required dependencies using `pip install -r requirements.txt`.
 6. Set the Google YouTube API key as an environment variable.
+   - Create a `.env` file with the 'youtube_api_key = "YOUR_YOUTUBE_API_KEY"
 ## Configuration

-Create a `config.py` file in the project directory and add the following variables:
+Use the config.py file to put the values of the video_id, channel_id, playlist_id that you want to fetch.Create a `config.py` file in the project directory and add the following variables:
 ```python
 # config.py